JordanSpencerWu/old-website/_posts/book/2017/2017-03-04-the-obstacle-is-the-way.md

       <ol>
         <li>Context: a sense of the larger picture of the world, not just what is immediately in front of us.</li>
-        <li>Framing: an individual's unique way of looking at the world, a wawy that interprets its events.</li>
+        <li>Framing: an individual's unique way of looking at the world, a way that interprets its events.</li>
       </ol>

       <p>The difference between the right and the wrong perspective is everything.
 Perception precedes action.
 Right action follows the right perspective.</p>